Namratharao22/Customer-Segmentation-Insights/README.md

-Mall Customer Segmentation

-This project groups mall customers into different segments using the K-Means clustering algorithm.

-Dataset Features
-Gender

-Age

-Annual Income (k$)

-Spending Score (1-100)

-What This Project Does
-Loads and explores the data

-Scales the features
+This project performs customer segmentation using the K-Means clustering algorithm on a mall customer dataset.
+The aim is to group customers into distinct clusters based on their age, gender, annual income, and spending score.
+These insights help businesses understand different customer types and develop targeted marketing strategies.

+The workflow includes:

+Data preprocessing and scaling

-Uses the Elbow Method to find the best number of clusters
+Finding the optimal number of clusters using the Elbow Method

-Applies K-Means clustering
+Applying K-Means clustering

-Visualizes customer groups in 2D
+Visualizing the clusters in 2D using PCA

-Tools Used
-Python

-pandas

-matplotlib

-seaborn

-scikit-learn

-Output
-A plot showing clusters of customers and a summary of each segment.
+Analyzing cluster-wise behavior for business insights